thierrymoudiki/ins-sirn-2018/README.md

 README.md	cv-data		functions	runME.R
 ```

-3. In file `runME.R`, uncomment an execute line 1 only if you want to clean the environement.
+3. In file `runME.R`, uncomment an execute line 1 only if you want to clean the environment.

 ```
 # rm(list=ls())